Introduction

 Examples of digital animated cartoons not covered in Animavision!

-4. The “Bring your own device” approach has the advantage that participants can create animated films outside the project with their own camera (nowadays usually a smartphone or tablet).
+- The „Bring your own device“ approach has the advantage that participants can create animated films outside the project with their own camera (nowadays usually a smartphone or tablet).
 If this is the aim, ideally all other necessary technical requirements, such as tripod, lighting or apps, should also be made available to the participants, at least temporarily, for the creative activity at home.
 Since children and young people from disadvantaged backgrounds often do not have a camera, make sure that they can provide the children with a device to carry out the project.
 Also, avoid asking in plenary who owns a smartphone or tablet, as this can lead to bullying among children and young people.
 Clarify the need for technology with the participants or their parents in individual discussions or via a registration form!

-5. The quality of the films also depends on the age, motivation, motor skills and concentration of the participants.
+- The quality of the films also depends on the age, motivation, motor skills and concentration of the participants.
 These factors should also be taken into account in the planning.
 The joy of creative work should be the focus and not the quality of the film.
 However, this does not mean that one cannot point out possibilities for improvement and encourage the young people to achieve better results.

-6. Especially in animated film production, which demands a lot of discipline and concentration from the participants, it is important to take frequent breaks and to offer the participants opportunities to work out physically through active games.
+- Especially in animated film production, which demands a lot of discipline and concentration from the participants, it is important to take frequent breaks and to offer the participants opportunities to work out physically through active games.
 This is even more important when doing an animation project after lessons.
 The students have usually been sitting quietly at a table all morning and are supposed to concentrate.
 Therefore, they also need movement after class.

-Provide a clear time structure at the beginning of each session so that the participants can be prepared that there will be an opportunity to move and also to be loud.
+Provide a clear time structure at the beginning of each session so that the participants can be prepared that there will be an opportunity to move and also to be loud. - Providing drinks and food should be a matter that is taken seriously in (extracurricular) cultural education and has an additional motivating effect.

-8. A clear distribution of tasks within a team is important.
+- A clear distribution of tasks within a team is important.
 However, make sure that the division of tasks does not lead to phases in which participants have nothing to do.
 For example, all participants can take part in the phase of creating objects, figures and backgrounds.

 When taking photos, the members of a team can, for example, swap from appointment to appointment or from scene to scene.